pjolayres/isomorphic-react-boilerplate/ReadMe.md

 ## Deployment
 ### Docker
-Compile the web application, build an image, and then push it to Docker Hub:
+Compile the web application, build an image, and then push it to the Docker registry:
 ```shell
 npm run prod